Helperbird/website/src/pages/features/spell-check.md

 url: features/spell-check/
 ---

-Write with confidence thanks to Helperbird, your intelligent grammar, spelling checker.

-## Tell me more about this feature
+## Summary

+Improve your writing with our easy-to-use online spell checker.
+Available as a Chrome, Edge, and iPa extension, our tool quickly and accurately checks your spelling and grammar to help you write with confidence.

+Perfect for students, professionals, and anyone looking to improve their written communication.
+Try it now and see the difference it can make in your writing.

+## Coming soon

 Helperbirds spell checker is getting an updated, thanks to the Microsoft Editor API.

+## Benefits

+Improving the accuracy and credibility of your written communication, whether it's an email, a report, or a blog post.

+Saving time by catching spelling and grammar errors quickly and easily, allowing you to focus on the content of your writing rather than getting bogged down in proofreading.

+Increasing productivity by streamlining the editing process and making it easier to create high-quality, error-free documents.

 ## Features

-Helperbirds spell checker will provides grammar, spelling across multiple sites so you can confidently write clear, concise posts and emails.
+- Helperbirds spell checker will provides grammar, spelling across multiple sites so you can confidently write clear, concise posts and emails.

-Will be powered by the Microsoft Editor API.
+- Will be powered by the Microsoft Editor API.

-Chat to us to know any more information.
+- Chat to us to know any more information.

+## Is this a free feature?
+No, it is a premium feature.